 Online fundraising is here to stay.
-It is the fastest growing area of fundraising and is joining direct mail fundraising in a multichannel world.
+It is the fastest-growing area of fundraising and is catching up to direct mail fundraising in an increasingly multichannel world.

 Is your program up to the demands of the market?
 Or is it just limping along or in need of a serious update?
-This is a fast-moving target and keeping up and modifying your approach is fundamental.
+Online fundraising is a fast-moving target, and keeping up and modifying your approach is fundamental.

 Here are 11 tips to get you into the game.

 Just as with other types of fundraising, online solicitations must be registered with the appropriate officials.
 Check with your state attorney’s office or secretary of state office to find out the requirements in your state.
 Also, if you do online fundraising in states other than your own, you may need to register there as well.